 Brian’s most recent, best-selling book, The Addicted Lawyer, Tales of The Bar, Booze, Blow, & Redemption is an un-flinching look back at how addiction and other mental health issues destroyed his career as a once successful lawyer and how he and others in the profession redefined their lives in recovery and found redemption.

-Brian has spoken at colleges, universities, conferences, non-profit and legal events across the United States and in Canada.
+Brian has spoken about mental health at colleges, universities, conferences, non-profit and legal events across the United States and in Canada.
 Brian has appeared on prestigious talks shows such as the Katie Couric Show as well as numerous media outlets around the country.
 He also writes extensively on these subjects.
 His columns have appeared and he has been quoted on these topics on CNN.com, Foxnews.com, The Huffington Post, Above The Law, The New York Times, and in online and print newspapers around the world.

 Topics – Brian Cuban, Mental Health, Recovery Advocate, The Addicted Lawyer

 It is possible to pull out of the descent into the chaos of drug addiction.
 Restoring love of self, trust, family relationships and career.
 Brian Cuban, younger brother of Dallas Mavericks owner and Shark Tank Shark, Mark Cuban, describes this decent which took him through two trips to a psychiatric facility and the brink of suicide.
 How he was able to not only recover but redefine his career as a successful lawyer and ultimately find his true passion in life.